sodascience/metasyn/docs/source/usage/quick_start.rst

 Synthesizing the Data
 ---------------------

 With the :obj:`MetaFrame <metasyn.metaframe.MetaFrame>` loaded, you can synthesize new data.
-To do so, we simply call the :func:`~metasyn.metaframe.MetaFrame.synthesize` function on the MetaFrame, and pass in the number of rows you'd like to generate as a parameter.
+To do so, we simply call the :meth:`~metasyn.metaframe.MetaFrame.synthesize` method on the MetaFrame, and pass in the number of rows you would like to generate as a parameter.
 For example, to generate five rows of synthetic data we can use:

 .. code-block:: python